Introduction

 We’re looking for written, audio, video, or photography work about beers and or/pubs and bars you’ve experienced while travelling, either abroad or in the UK.
 The best entries will have a strong sense of place and create a thirst for the beers enjoyed there.

-Best Beer Business Communicator
+Best Beer News & Business Communicator

 Best Self-Published Beer Writing

-Best Citizen Beer Communicator
+Best New or Citizen Beer Communicator

-Best Communication about Cider
+The Susanna Forbes Award for Best Communication about Cider

 This award is open to written, audio, video, or photography work about cider and cider making.
 Print or online articles, radio or TV broadcasts, and podcasts can all be submitted.
 The best entries both inform and entertain the reader about the chosen topic, while also being perfect for the publication and target audience.
-Unlike previous years, any length of audio or video can be submitted.

 Best Communication about Diversity in Beer

 This award is open to written, audio, video, or photography work dealing with issues of diversity in the world of beer and pubs (e.g. age, gender, gender identity, sexuality, race, religion, ability, and other aspects of diversity).
+The best entries go beyond championing those who take diversity seriously and put their achievements (or lack thereof) in the context of the wider industry and world, as well as telling stories previously untold by other writers or broadcasters.
 No fee is required to enter this category.
-The best entries go beyond championing those who take diversity seriously and put their achievements (or lack thereof) in the context of the wider industry and world, as well as telling stories previously untold by other writers or broadcasters.

-This category is open to companies and other organisations as well as individuals, who have created written, audio, video, or photography work that has been produced for the specific purpose of promoting a business or product.
-Entries can be aimed at internal, trade, or consumer audiences, and entrants should demonstrate how their work has achieved the organisation’s communications objectives.
+This category is open to newspapers, magazines and websites that commission work from communicators, as well as businesses who have created content for the specific purpose of promoting a business or product.
+Entries can in any medium, and be aimed at internal, trade, or consumer audiences, and entrants should demonstrate how their work has achieved the organisation’s communications objectives.
 NB: the winner of this award receives a trophy but no prize money.
+Four entries may be submitted for this award.